fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 This means that our application is making the promise to the clients that if it sends a hero, it will for sure have an `id` with a value, it will not be `None`.

-### Why Is it Important to have a contract for Responses
+### Why Is it Important to Have a Contract for Responses

 The ultimate goal of an API is for some **clients to use it**.